wrenger/schiller-lib/README.md

 The webserver uses [Rust](https://www.rust-lang.org/learn/get-started), which has to be installed first.

-The frontend uses [Svelte](https://svelte.dev) and Typescript, which also have to be installed first.
+The frontend uses [Svelte](https://svelte.dev), Typescript and [Skeleton](https://www.skeleton.dev/), which also have to be installed first.
 As a Package manager we would recommend using [bun](https://bun.sh/).

 Using cargo, the project can be built and executed: